rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part10/README.md

 ````

 To make sure that you’ve wrapped your head around the differences, make sure you can
-fill in Table 6.4 and Table 6.5 with whichever combinations of catch and finally blocks
+fill in Table 10.1 and Table 10.2 with whichever combinations of catch and `finally` blocks
 are legal configurations.

-TABLE 6.4 - Legal vs. illegal configurations with a traditional try statement
+TABLE 10.1 - Legal vs. illegal configurations with a traditional `try` statement

 |  | 0 finally blocks | 1 finally block | 2 or more finally blocks |
 | --- | --- | --- | --- |
 | 0 catch blocks | Not legal | Legal | Not legal |
 | 1 or more catch blocks | Legal | Legal | Not legal |

-TABLE 6.5 - Legal vs. illegal configurations with a `try-with-resources` statement
+TABLE 10.2 - Legal vs. illegal configurations with a `try-with-resources` statement

 |  | 0 finally blocks | 1 finally block | 2 or more finally blocks |
 | --- | --- | --- | --- |
 | 0 catch blocks | Not legal | Legal | Not legal |
 | 1 or more catch blocks | Legal | Legal | Not legal |

-The resources created in the try clause are only in scope within the try block.
+The resources created in the `try` clause are only in scope within the `try` block.
 This is
-another way to remember that the implicit finally runs before any catch/finally blocks
+another way to remember that the implicit finally runs before any `catch`/`finally` blocks
 that you code yourself.
 The implicit close has run already, and the resource is no longer
 available.
 Do you see why lines 6 and 8 don’t compile in this example?